+'''

+long | 64

+All pointer sizes following this pragma are long pointers (64 bits in

+length) until an overriding pointer_size pragma is encountered.

+'''

-long All pointer sizes following this pragma are long pointers (64 bits in length) until an overriding pointer_size pragma is encountered. short All pointer sizes following this pragma are short pointers (32 bits in length) until an overriding pointer_size pragma is encountered. save Save the current pointer size such that a corresponding #pragma pointer_size restore will set the pointer size to the current value.
-The model for pointer size preservation is a last-in, first-out stack such that a save is analogous to a push, and a restore is analogous to a pop. restore The opposite of save.
-Restore the uppermost saved pointer size and delete it from the save/restore stack.
-For example: #pragma pointer_size (long) / pointer sizes in here are 64-bits / #pragma pointer_size (save) #pragma pointer_size (short) / pointer sizes in here are 32-bits / #pragma pointer_size (restore) / pointer sizes in here are again 64-bits /
+short | 32 All pointer sizes following this pragma are short pointers (32 bits in length) until an overriding pointer_size pragma is encountered.

+save Save the current pointer size.
+A corresponding #pragma pointer_size restore will set the pointer size to the saved value.
+The model for pointer size preservation is a last-in, first-out stack; a save is analogous to a push and a restore is analogous to a pop.

-The -xtaso flag causes the compiler to respond to the #pragma pointer_size directives.
-The -xtaso_short compiler flag causes the compiler to allocate 32-bit pointers by default.
+restore The opposite of save.
+Restore the most recently saved pointer size and delete it from the save/restore stack.
+For example:

+'''

+#pragma pointer_size long

+/ pointer sizes in here are 64-bits /

+#pragma pointer_size save

+#pragma pointer_size short

+/ pointer sizes in here are 32-bits /

+#pragma pointer_size restore

+/ pointer sizes in here are again 64-bits /

+'''